Critics' Opinion:

 "An enjoyable, deft combination of humor and telling observation on owning one's race and roots. " - Kirkus.

 in "The BookBrowse Review" - BookBrowse's membership magazine, and in our weekly "Publishing This Week" newsletter.
-In most cases, the reviews are necessarily limited to those that were available to us ahead of publication.
-If you are the publisher or author and feel that the reviews shown do not properly reflect the range of media opinion now available, please send us a message with the mainstream media reviews that you would like to see added.
+Publication information is for the USA, and (unless stated otherwise) represents the first print edition.
+The reviews are necessarily limited to those that were available to us ahead of publication.
+If you are the publisher or author and feel that they do not properly reflect the range of media opinion now available, send us a message with the mainstream reviews that you would like to see added.

 Any "Author Information" displayed below reflects the author's biography at the time this particular book was published.

-Andrea Levy is a child of the Windrush.
+Andrea Levy was a child of the Windrush.
 She is the daughter of one of the pioneers who sailed from Jamaica to England on the Empire Windrush ship.
 Her father and later her mother came to Britain in 1948 in search of a better life.
 For the British born Levy this meant that she grew up black in a very white England.
-This experience has given her an unusual perspective on the country of her birth neither feeling totally part of the society nor a total outsider.
+This experience gave her an unusual perspective on the country of her birth neither feeling totally part of the society nor a total outsider.

 ...
 Full Biography